danieljfarrell/pvtrace/README.md

 ![](https://raw.githubusercontent.com/danieljfarrell/pvtrace/master/docs/example.png)

+## High and low-level API

+*pvtrace* has a high-level API for handling common problems with LSCs and a low-level API where objects can be positioned in a 3D scene and optical properties customised.

-For example, the script to ray trace this glass sphere is below,
+For example, a script using the low-level API to ray trace this glass sphere is below,

 ```python
 import time